Tony Garea: Teaming with Rick Martel (1980–1982)

-Garea continued to wrestle in the tag team division, with another former WWF Tag Team Champion Rene Goulet.
+In the summer of 1980, Garea returned to the WWF and continued to wrestle in the tag team division, with another former WWF Tag Team Champion Rene Goulet.
 The two participated in a tag team tournament for the titles, where they were defeated by The Wild Samoans (Afa and Sika) in the finals on 27 September 1980.
 Garea formed a tag team with new partner Rick Martel, which was Garea's most successful and most popular tag team.
 They defeated Wild Samoans on 8 November for Garea's fourth and Martel's first WWF Tag Team Championship.
 Garea and Martel continued to feud with the former champions for the rest of the year.
 After Wild Samoans left WWF, the champions began feuding with The Moondogs (King and Rex).
 They dropped the titles to Moondogs on edition of 17 March 1981 of Championship Wrestling.

 Martel and Garea continued to feud with Moondogs, trying to regain the titles.
 On 8 June, Garea beat a young rookie named Man Mountain Canyon in Madison Square Garden, who returned to WWF four years later as King Kong Bundy.
 On edition of 21 July of Championship Wrestling, Martel and Garea defeated Moondogs in a rematch to win their second WWF Tag Team Championship as a team, though, it was Garea's fifth and final individual reign.
 Garea's final run as a tag team champion ended on edition of 17 October of Championship Wrestling after Garea and Martel were defeated by Mr. Fuji and Mr. Saito for the tag titles.
 Garea and Martel continued to feud with Fuji and Saito, trying to regain the titles but failed to do so.

+Later Career (1982–1989)

 Martel left WWF in 1982 while Garea went on his own.
 Garea teamed with newcomers to the WWF such as Eddie Gilbert and B. Brian Blair in 1983 and 1984, but was unable to recapture the success he previously enjoyed as a tag-team champion.
-He moved to the jobber to the stars status, jobbing to rising newcomers before retiring in 1986.
+He moved to the jobber to the stars status, jobbing to rising newcomers before retiring full-time in 1987.
+Garea participated in a World Wrestling Federation "Legends" battle royal, which was won by Lou Thesz on November 16, 1987.
+He would occasionally wrestle until his last match on January 29, 1989, when he lost to Conquistador Uno at a house show in Indianapolis, Indiana.